tthorntone/AdNauseam-Wiki/Testing-New-Release-Candidates.md

 &nbsp;&nbsp;&nbsp;&nbsp;<b>Hiding/Clicking</b>
 - Ads are visible when domain is 1st-party if disableHidingForDNT is checked
 - Requests are not blocked when domain is 1st-party iff disableHidingForDNT is checked
-- Requests are not blocked when domain is 3rd-party iff disableHidingForDNT is checked([hrere](http://lab-lamp.scm.cityu.edu.hk/adntest/effTestPage.html))
+- Requests are not blocked when domain is 3rd-party iff disableHidingForDNT is checked([here](http://lab-lamp.scm.cityu.edu.hk/adntest/effTestPage.html))
 - No clicking when ad domain is on list iff disableClickingForDNT is checked (especially for 3rd-party)
-- If both DNT options are disabled, then hiding, blocking, visiting occur again as usual(both first pary and 3-rd party)
+- If both DNT options are disabled, then hiding, blocking, visiting occur again as usual(both first party and 3rd-party)

 &nbsp;&nbsp;&nbsp;&nbsp;<b>Interface</b>
 - DNT list at top of whitelist.html is checked when either DNT option is checked, otherwise unchecked